-Green Valley North is a neighborhood in Henderson that's known for its plentiful parks and above average school system.
-The current population is 19,914, and the median home value is $303,600.
+Green Valley North is a neighborhood in Henderson known for its plentiful parks and above-average school system.
+The population is 19,914, and the median home value is $303,600.
 Most residents are politically conservative.

 All in all, Green Valley North is an excellent place to live for those seeking a suburban lifestyle near a large cultural hub.

 Green Valley North at a glance:

 Summerlin South offers the same suburban feel of Henderson right in Las Vegas proper.
 The neighborhood, home to both young professionals and retirees, attracts people from all walks of life.
 The median home value is $428,000.

 Residents appreciate Summerlin South’s cozy coffee shops and proximity to downtown Las Vegas.
 The area is a great place to raise a family thanks to its schools and public parks.